ktubbs24/Coding-Practice/Timeline/Learning Code Devlog.md

   ```
   Here, sequencing ensures that the instructions (assign, loop, compare, update, print) are executed in order, but the algorithm as a whole includes more than just sequencing.

-### **Summary**
-An **algorithm** is a comprehensive plan to solve a problem, often incorporating sequencing, selection, and iteration. **Sequencing** is simply the linear execution of instructions in the order they appear, a fundamental part of how programs (and algorithms) are executed.
-While sequencing is a component of many algorithms, an algorithm is broader, encapsulating the full logic needed to achieve a specific goal.

----
 ## CSS

 ## Pseudo-Classes